by-jp/www.byjp.me/content/notes/twitter/9750699501/index.md

 - imported
 - from-twitter
 ---
-Yay Caprica\! "de-resing" should be brought back into common use.
-Its been too long\!
+Yay Caprica! "de-resing" should be brought back into common use.
+Its been too long!